lavanya-sood/Captain-Epidemic/README.md

 The API has been documented in Swagger and hosted online using the following link https://teletubbies-who-api.herokuapp.com/

+The Github repo linked to the heroku deployment: https://github.com/sarahoakman/who-api-web-service

 More detailed information on Deliverable 2 has been provided in PHASE_1/API_SourceCode/readme.md file.

 ## Collaborators: